 Our Trust Agreement is the key governance document for the Fund and sets out the roles and responsibilities of the Trustees.
 In addition, the document establishes that the Board of Trustees shall consist of an equal number of Employer Trustees and Union Trustees.
 The Board elects its own Co-Chairmen and all decisions made require a majority vote of the Trustees.

-The Board of Trustees met 5 times over the 12 months ended April 30, 2017.
+The Board of Trustees met 6 times over the 12 months ended April 30, 2018.
+Additionally, there were several subcommittee meetings during the fiscal year as well.

 Pension Trust Fund